bhqweb/bhqweb.github.io/_includes/forum004-a9.md

 from one church to another at the turn of the century and outreach to Asian immigrants during the 19th century.

-Some back issues of îThe Recorderì are housed in the Oueensland Baptist archives.
+Some back issues of ‚ÄùThe Recorder‚Äú are housed in the Oueensland Baptist archives.
 For correspondence with the NSW Society, write, c/- hurling College, l20 Herring Rd, Eastwood.
 NSU.
 2122.
-Their next meeting features the presentation, ìLooking towards the 150th Anniversary of the Central Church (Sydneyl' and will be their annual meeting.
+Their next meeting features the presentation, ‚ÄúLooking towards the 150th Anniversary of the Central Church (Sydneyl' and will be their annual meeting.